 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Tell your doctor if you are using erythromycin (Ery-tab®), ketoconazole (Nizoral®), mephenytoin (Mesantoin®), a diuretic or "water pill" (such as hydrochlorothiazide [HCTZ], furosemide, or Lasix®), pain or arthritis medicine, also called "NSAIDs" (such as aspirin, ibuprofen, Advil®, Aleve®, Celebrex®, or Motrin®), or a blood thinner (such as warfarin, Coumadin®).
+- Tell your doctor if you are using erythromycin (Ery-tab®), ketoconazole (Nizoral®), a diuretic (water pill, such as furosemide, hydrochlorothiazide, Lasix®), an NSAID pain or arthritis medicine (such as aspirin, diclofenac, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Voltaren®), or a blood thinner (such as warfarin, Coumadin®, Jantoven®).